praful45-git/figma-design/README.md

-#Figma Design
+# Figma Design

-In this project the given figma file is designed using HTML and CSS
+In this project the given figma file is designed using HTML,CSS and Bootstrap.